afermg/afermg.github.io/content/posts/setup_email_website_personal_domain.md

 To access my email from my phone's Thunderbird App I had to set a subdomain.
 Only `MXroute` required this.

+-   From the Control panel provided by `MXroute` the verification key.
+    ```text
+    <SERVER>.mxrouting.net -> (sidebar) Account manager -> DNS record
+    ```
+    And add it as a TXT record on CloudFare.
--   Add `mail.<domain.com>` subdomain on CloudFare
+-   Add `mail.<domain.com>`  and/or `webmail.<domain.com>` subdomain(s) on CloudFare
--   Point to this website on mxroute's mail admin site

 ## Link Github Pages website to domain {#link-github-pages-website-to-domain}

 If we have one, we can also link our website to the domain.
-Some companies like to use `blog.<domain.com>` for blogs and keep `<domain.com>` for their landing page, but since I am almost certainly a person I skipped the subdomain approach.
-In my case I am using Github to host my website:
+Some companies like to use `blog.<domain.com>` for blogs and keep `<domain.com>` for their landing page, but since I am almost certainly a person I skipped the subdomain approach (and used the so-called apex domain).
+In my case I am using Github to host my website, so I followed their [instructions](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site):

 1. Go to DNS records
     ```text
     Cloudfare's domain home -> DNS Records -> Add record
     ```
-2. Add `A` records to CloudFare
+2. Add `A` records to CloudFare (e.g., `A,<domain.com>,<185.ipv4.github.address>`).
-3. Add `CNAME, www, <user>.github.io` record.
+3. Add `CNAME,www,<user>.github.io` record.
 This step wasn't specified on the Github docs but I found it to be necessary for some reason.
 More power to you if you don't need it
-4. Add cloudfare rules to redirect https.
+4. Add cloudfare rules to redirect https
     ```text
     Cloudfare's domain home -> Cloudfare rules -> Templates -> Redirect http to HTTPS -> Deploy
     ```